CarlKCarlK/range-set-blaze/docs/bench_r.md

 When adding one clump to the first set, `RangeSetBlaze` is about 30% faster than `rangemap` and 38 times faster than `Roaring`.

 As the number-of-clumps-to-add grows, `RangeSetBlaze` automatically switches algorithms.
-This allows it to be 6 times faster than the `rangemap`. `Roaring` and `RangeSetBlaze` use very similar `union` algorithms here and get similar results.
+This allows it to be 6 times faster than the `rangemap`. `Roaring` and `RangeSetBlaze` use very similar `union` algorithms when the number of clumps is large and get similar results.

 ### union_two_sets' Conclusion